vbianchi/Mentori/README.md

 * **Agent Control:** Improve the STOP button to more reliably and immediately halt ongoing agent tasks, potentially by running the agent in a separate process.
 * **Streaming Output:** Ensure agent responses consistently stream token-by-token to the UI for better responsiveness.
-* **File Upload:** Allow users to upload files to the current task's workspace via drag & drop or an upload button.
+* **Drag & Drop Upload:** Enhance file upload to support drag and drop onto the task list or chat area.
 * **PDF Reading Enhancements:** Add options for page ranges or user-specified `max_length` override, improve handling of complex layouts/images.
 * **Structured Output:** Add capability for the agent to return results in structured formats (e.g., JSON) for easier parsing or downstream use.
 * **Data Visualization:** Enable the agent (e.g., via Python REPL) to generate plots from data and display them directly in the Artifact Viewer.